 The pectoralis major and biceps brachii had significantly higher muscle engagement during the chin-up than during the pull-up, whereas the lower trapezius was significantly more active during the pull-up.

 Two similar, yet different exercises with some obvious benefits and differences between the two, most notably biceps involvement with the supinated position of the forearm during the chin up.

-Further, academics also suggest that chin-ups are going to involve a larger amount of muscle and are much easier to progress on weighted and progression, which is the key to results.
-In addition chin-ups also allow a greater range of motion when done properly because they allow the elbows to travel farther behind the back causing a greater contraction.
+Academics also suggest that chin-ups are going to involve a larger amount of muscle and are much easier to progress on weighted and progression, which is the key to results.
+Chin ups also allow a greater range of motion when done properly because they allow the elbows to travel farther behind the back causing a greater contraction.

 So, if your goal is to build muscle or get stronger, it might be a good idea to use both exercises in a complementary way to support a well-rounded upper body workout plan.